-- An aging demographic with people with multiple and complex issues increasing demand on services and housing. - An increase in demand for adapted properties with insufficient resources to provide the adaptations. - Increase for the demand for, and subsequent cost of, emergency and temporary accommodation. - Increase in rent arrears and evictions within the social housing sector impacting on levels of homelessness. - High levels of fuel poverty across Flintshire. - A need to improve the housing standards in the private sector to reduce wider costs to the public purse.
+- An aging demographic with people with multiple and complex issues increasing demand on support services and types of housing including adaptations.
+There are limited resources to meet these demands and the level of resources available can depend on the tenure. - Increase for the demand for, and subsequent cost of, emergency and temporary accommodation.
+The quality of the temporary accommodation can also be poor and the management demands can be high if the temporary accommodation is of multiple occupation. - With the introduction of Universal Credit there has been an increase in rent arrears across the social rented sector and an increase in demand for intervention measures to support tenants to sustain their tenancies and keep evictions within the social housing sector from having a significant impact on levels of homelessness. - Notable levels of fuel poverty across Flintshire which is a risk if fuel costs increase. - A need to improve the housing standards in the private sector to reduce wider costs to the public purse.